Western Treatment Plant: Main Outfall Sewer

-The Main Outfall Sewer's function has now been entirely replaced by the more modern Western Trunk Sewer.
-The Main Outfall Sewer has been listed on the Victorian Heritage Register for being "of historical and scientific (engineering) significance to the State of Victoria."
+Built on the traditional lands of the Wurundjeri people, the sewer was added to the Victorian Heritage Register on 13 September 2001 in recognition of its historical and scientific (engineering) significance.

-The Federation Trail — a 23 km cycling and pedestrian trail — runs mostly alongside the Main Outfall Sewer.
+In 2005, management of the former sewer was transferred from Melbourne Water to VicRoads to facilitate the development of the Federation Trail, a 23 km cycling and pedestrian trail, that runs mostly alongside the Main Outfall Sewer.
+Parts of the former sewer were repurposed as parklands.

 Upgrades

 In 1996, a Port Phillip Bay Environmental Study by the CSIRO found that Port Phillip Bay could be damaged if nitrogen loads entering its waters continued to increase, and thus recommended a reduction in nitrogen loads going into the bay.
 In 2004, Melbourne Water completed a $160 million upgrade of the plant to reduce nitrogen loads.
 Recycled water irrigation replaced sewage irrigation across the site.
 Land and grass filtration methods previously used were stopped.

 General

 Most of the Federation Trail, a major arterial pedestrian and bicycle path that runs for 23-kilometres from Werribee to Altona North, follows the heritage-listed Main Outfall Sewer.

 "Greening the Pipeline" is a project aimed to transform approximately the pipeline into a 40-metre (43 yd) wide parkland in Melbourne's western suburbs to connect its communities.
 The pilot stage will be a 100m section in Williams Landing.